 You can choose a house to sit in for any duration—a few days, several months, or even a year.
 You can choose the pets you want to look after.
 For instance, my husband is allergic to horses, so, of course, we don’t even look at those house sits.
 Not all house sits involve animals, though.
 Sometimes the owners just want someone in the house.
 This was the case with a four-month house sit in Ottawa that we did (repeat sit).
 The owner was travelling to Antarctica and wanted someone to live in the house and take care of her plants.
 We took this opportunity to visit the Royal Canadian Mint, the National Gallery, the Byward Market, and Chinatown.

 In addition to travelling, saving money, meeting new people and learning about different cultures, there is the reward of helping others and loving someone’s pet.
 The homeowner is putting all their trust in you.

-We have bonded with so many pets over the years, I can’t tell you how amazing it has been.
-The homeowners are so grateful to be able to leave their pets behind knowing that they will be looked after.
+We have bonded with so many pets over the years that I can’t tell you how amazing it has been.
+The homeowners are so grateful to be able to leave their pets behind, knowing that they will be looked after.
 You are giving the owner a sense of peace and allowing them to relax and enjoy their time away.
 It really is an amazing feeling.

 SOME PETS WE HAVE SAT FOR